Hospital Innovations Boost 3-Year Survival From 50% in 2001 to 90% 20 Years Later

 “I don’t like to use the word ‘miracle’ because not every patient gets that miracle, but I have received a new lease of life and I feel great,” said Alexander.

 Thanks to innovations in surgery and follow-up care, patients transplanted at UCSF, like Patrick, can live a normal life.
 In 2001, three-year survival for UCSF patients who had undergone lung transplantation was 50 percent.
-In 2021, it had reached 90 percent.
-And over the last 20 years, median survival has climbed from 3.5 years to 11.5 years.
+In 2022, it had reached nearly 90 percent.
+UCSF performed 77 lung transplants in 2022 -- more lung transplants than any transplant program on the West Coast, treating some of the sickest patients while still maintaining better than expected outcomes for 11 years in a row – the only program in the country to do so.

 Innovations have improved survival include the use of a type of life support called extracorporeal membrane oxygenation (ECMO) during surgery.